 The panel will agree the questions they will ask candidates during the interview, the issues that may have been identified in the application form and references that may need exploring.
 This should include:

-• the candidate’s attitude toward children; • his or her ability to support the authority or establishment’s agenda for safeguarding and promoting the welfare of children; • gaps in the candidate’s employment history; • concerns or discrepancies arising from the information provided by the candidate and/or a reference; and • the panel should also ask the candidate if they wish to declare anything in light of the requirement for an enhanced DBS check
+• the candidate’s attitude toward children; Using Warner style questions • his or her ability to support the authority or establishment’s agenda for safeguarding and promoting the welfare of children; • gaps in the candidate’s employment history; • concerns or discrepancies arising from the information provided by the candidate and/or a reference; and • the panel should also ask the candidate if they wish to declare anything in light of the requirement for an enhanced DBS check

 The panel will record the interview on the Bright World Interview Form which is saved on the Dropbox – Staffing Organisation – Safer Recruitment – Interview Forms.